-Module D - Infection Control, Medication Errors and Alternative Medicine and Pharmacology of the Integumentary System and Senses
+Module D - Infection Control, Medication Errors and Alternative Medicine and Pharmacology of the Integumentary System and Senses 6.0 Quarter Credits

 This module covers pharmacy technician registration and certification, including professionalism and communication in the pharmacy setting.
-Over-the-counter medications, vitamins, and skin-care products are discussed in this module.
-Medications for the integumentary system are covered, along with a discussion on medication calculations for the elderly.
+Over-the-Counter medications, vitamins and skin care products are discussed in this module.
+Medications for the integumentary system are covered along with a discussion on medication calculations for the elderly.
 Also covered in this module are medications used for disorders of the eyes and ears.
-Students learn the most common medication errors, alternative medication, and food and drug interactions.
+Students learn the most common medication errors, alternative medication and food & drug interactions.
 Hands-on skills in the laboratory practice setting are performed.
 Out-of-class activities will be assigned and assessed as part of this module.
-Prerequisites: None Lecture Hours: 40.0 Lab Hours: 40.0
+Prerequisite: None Lecture Hours: 40 Lab Hours: 40

-Module E - Administrative Aspects of the Pharmacy Technician & Pharmacology of the G.I. and Muscular System
+Module E - Administrative Aspects of the Pharmacy Technician & Pharmacology of the G.I. and Muscular System 6.0 Quarter Credits

-In this module, emphasis is placed on the role and responsibilities of the pharmacy technician regarding parenteral dosages, including using proportions in calculating drug dosages for pediatrics.
+In this module, emphasis is placed on the role and responsibilities of the pharmacy technician regarding parenteral dosages, including using proportion in calculating drug dosages for pediatrics.
 This module is designed to provide the student with an overall understanding of the administrative aspects and hands-on applications involved in working in a pharmacy.
-Medications for the G.I. and musculoskeletal systems are covered, along with medications for disorders of the musculoskeletal system, as well as a study of general operations of pharmacies at different settings.
+Medications for the G.I. and Musculoskeletal System are covered along with medications for disorders of the musculoskeletal system, as well as a study of general operations of pharmacies at different settings.
 Subjects covered include safety in the workplace, using computers in the pharmacy, communications and interpersonal relations within the pharmacy.
-Students will learn about migraine headaches, analgesics, and drugs for NSAID.
-Use of computers in the pharmacy practice setting is covered.
+Students will learn about migraine headaches, analgesics and drugs for NSAID.
+Use of computers in the pharmacy practice setting are covered.
 Hands-on skills in the laboratory practice setting are performed.
 Out-of-class activities will be assigned and assessed as part of this module.
-Prerequisites: None Lecture Hours: 40.0 Lab Hours: 40.0
+Prerequisite: None Lecture Hours: 40 Lab Hours: 40

-Module F - Aspects of Hospital Pharmacy and Pharmacology of the Urinary and Reproductive System
+Module F - Aspects of Hospital Pharmacy and Pharmacology of the Urinary and Reproductive System 6.0 Quarter Credit

-This module is designed to provide the student with an overall understanding of anatomy and physiology as it relates to the urinary and reproductive systems.
-Students will learn common tasks performed by pharmacy technicians in the hospital practice setting, including policies and procedures, responsibilities of the inpatient pharmacy technician, and specific state requirements regulating the use of pharmacy technicians in various states.
-Students will familiarize themselves with intravenous flow rates of large volume and small volume IV, infusion of IV piggybacks, and the use of a heparin lock.
-Critical care flow rates and automated medication dispensing systems are discussed and calculated.
+This module is designed to provide the student with an overall understanding of anatomy and physiology as it relates to the Urinary and Reproductive Systems.
+Students will learn common tasks performed by pharmacy technicians in the hospital practice setting, including policies and procedures, responsibilities of the inpatient pharmacy technician, and specific State requirements regulating the use of pharmacy technicians in various States.
+Students will familiarize themselves with intravenous flow rates of large volume and small volume IV, infusion of IV Piggybacks, and the use of a Heparin lock.
+Critical Care flow rates and automated medication dispensing systems are discussed and calculated.
 Hands-on skills in the laboratory practice setting are performed.
 Out-of-class activities will be assigned and assessed as part of this module.
-Prerequisites: None Lecture Hours: 40.0 Lab Hours: 40.0
+Prerequisite: None Lecture Hours: 40 Lab Hours: 40

-Module G - Home Health Care, Pharmacy Operations and Pharmacology of the Cardiovascular, Circulatory and Skeletal System
+Module G - Home Health Care, Pharmacy Operations and Pharmacology of the Cardiovascular, Circulatory and Skeletal System 6.0 Quarter Credits

-This module is designed to familiarize the student with all aspects of home health care, mail order pharmacy/ePharmacy, and long-term care pharmacy.
-Also covered in this module is drug distribution systems utilized in the pharmacy to include pharmacy stocking and billing, inventory, and purchasing.
-This module will provide students with the understanding of the cardiovascular, circulatory, and skeletal systems and discuss medications for circulatory disorders and medications for the skeletal system.
+This module is designed to familiarize the student with all aspects of home health care, mail order pharmacy/E-Pharmacy, and long term care pharmacy.
+Also covered in this module is drug distribution systems utilized in the pharmacy to include pharmacy stocking and billing, inventory and purchasing.
+This module will provide students with the understanding of the cardiovascular, circulatory and skeletal system and discuss medications for circulatory disorders and medications for the skeletal system.
 Hands-on skills in the laboratory practice setting are performed.
 Out-of-class activities will be assigned and assessed as part of this module.
-Prerequisites: None Lecture Hours: 40.0 Lab Hours: 40.0
+Prerequisite: None Lecture Hours: 40 Lab Hours: 40